2/1/2018 2:28:18 PM

 Cover is a habitat's ability to provide the protection that animals need to survive.
 It shelters animals from bad weather conditions and conceals them from predators while they eat, sleep, and care for their young.
 Cover needs are different for each species; for example, bobwhite quail require grasses and forbs at ground level to protect them from avian predators while they forage whereas a raccoon can live practically anywhere, including cities and garbage dumps!

 In order for wildlife to thrive, each habitat resource must be available within the area used by that species.
-Unfortunately, a forest doesn't always provide the right amounts of the needed habitat resources on its own to support the number of animals that we want them to.
+Unfortunately, a forest does not always provide the right amounts of the needed resources on its own to support the number of animals that we want them to.

-For instance, I recently worked with a hunting club located in the pine belt of Mississippi that is devoted to turkey hunting.
+For instance, take a hunting club located in the pine belt that is devoted to turkey hunting.
 We know that turkeys require a somewhat open layer of grasses and forbs along the ground in which their poults can safely forage for high-protein insects and plants.
-However, their pine forest was too thick with undesirable hardwood trees (like sweetgum) so the desired plant communities could not develop.
-Thus, they needed to apply habitat management practices such as selective herbicides, prescribed fire, creating wildlife openings, and fertilizing native vegetation to create the right conditions for turkeys to thrive.
+However, the club's pine forest, in this instance, is too thick with undesirable hardwood trees (like sweetgum) so the desired plant communities cannot develop.
+Thus, they need to apply habitat management practices such as selective herbicides, prescribed fire, creating wildlife openings, and fertilizing native vegetation to create the right conditions for turkeys to thrive.

 The good news is that one management practice may benefit more than one species of wildlife.
-In the turkey hunting club example, the plant communities created by our management not only benefited turkeys, but quail coveys also increased due to better nesting habitat, deer now had higher quality food sources, and certain bird species like Bachman's sparrows and pine warblers increased in abundance.
-Additionally, the timber value of their pine trees increased because we removed so many sweetgum trees that were competing for growing space!
+In the turkey hunting club example, the plant communities created by our management not only benefited turkeys, but quail coveys also increased due to better nesting habitat, deer now have higher quality food sources, and certain bird species like Bachman's sparrows and pine warblers increased in abundance.
+Additionally, the timber value of their pine trees increased because sweetgum trees that were competing for growing space were removed.